geographiclib/geographiclib-doc/source/doc/triaxial.rst

 ``cart2rand``, see [Marples+Williams23]_

-The function ``horizon`` returns points on the horizon of the ellipsoid when viewed from view point :math:`\mathbf V`.
+The function ``horizon`` returns points on the horizon of the ellipsoid when viewed from a distant viewpoint in the direction :math:`\mathbf V`.
 These points satisfy

 .. math::
    \mathbf U \cdot \mathbf V &= 0\\